 Add the cornstarch mixture to the slow cooker and stir well to combine.
 Cover and cook on HIGH for an additional 30 minutes, or until the sauce has thickened.
-(Optional: Skim the top of the sauce for fat and discard)
+Remove the ribs to a serving plate.
+(Optional, but recommended: Skim the top of the sauce for fat and discard.)

-Serve: Garnish with sesame seeds and sliced green onions if desired.
+Serve: Pour sauce over the ribs and garnish with sesame seeds and sliced green onions if desired.
 Serve and enjoy!